·

 Dining on the water in Sausalito

-Stroll along Bridgeway, the town’s main waterfront drag, dip into art galleries, grab a coffee at Suzette Bistro, or a margarita at Copita, rent a kayak (or book a guided tour) with SeaTrek to check out the houseboats, and pick up a local souvenir at Sausalito Books by the Bay and Heath Ceramics.
+Stroll along Bridgeway, the town’s main waterfront drag, dip into art galleries, grab a coffee at Suzette Bistro, or a margarita at Copita, rent a kayak (or book a guided tour) with SeaTrek to check out the houseboats, and pick up a local souvenir at Sausalito Books by the Bay and Heath Ceramics, a unique Sausalito studio and showroom included in my How to Visit Sausalito like a Local guide.

 Sausalito was home to the Marinship shipyard, a major World War II facility that built 93 Liberty ships and other vessels to support the Allied war effort.
-You can see a small exhibit about these ships at the Bay Model Visitor Center, also home to a working hydraulic model of the San Francisco Bay and Sacramento – San Joaquin River Delta System.
-It’s cooler than it sounds.
+You can see a small exhibit about these ships at the Bay Model Visitor Center.

-Read my review of The Inn Above Tide
+If you’re thinking of an overnight stay, read my review of the incredible The Inn Above Tide in Sausalito.

 a view from the perimeter path on angel island with bench and golden gate bridge